temporalio/documentation/docs/application-development/foundations.md

 You can provide `WorkflowServiceStubsOptions` to override the default values for the gRPC calls.

-For example, the default front-end service gRPC address is set to `127.0.0.1:7233`, where `7233` is the default port for the Temporal frontend service.
+For example, the default front-end service gRPC address is set to `127.0.0.1:7233`, where `7233` is the default port for the Temporal Frontend service.

 If your server is running on a different host or port from the default, you can set it as shown in the following example.